Mixed Breeds

 4. Maltipoo (Poodle × Maltese)

 These pups are intelligent, sociable, and eager to please, which makes training relatively smooth.
 That said, they may take a little extra time to grasp housebreaking fully.
-They love to be with their people and don’t do well being left alone too long.
+They love being with their people and don’t do well when left alone for too long.

 Maltipoos thrive in homes that offer lots of attention and regular grooming.
 If you’re looking for a hypoallergenic cuddle buddy with plenty of personality, this mix is tough to beat.